pdpetrova/ru-relation-extraction/README.rst

 Relation Extraction for Russian.
 Narcy-based
 ===============================================================

-This is a study project to create a module for extracting relations from texts on Russian.
+This is a study project to create a module for extracting relations from texts in Russian.
 This project is based on the Narcy project.
 For original Narcy project, please refer to https://github.com/sztal/narcy.git

 Installation